-Fig. 2: Comparison of the mean spinal displacement of 12 to 17 pneumatic muscles under a constant applied load of 50 N, constant IMP of 1551 mmHg, and varying IAP.
+Fig. 3: Comparison of the mean spinal displacement of 12 to 17 pneumatic muscles under a constant applied load of 50 N, constant IMP of 1551 mmHg, and varying IAP.

-Figure 2 represents the change in spinal displacement when the IAP was varied.
-As IAP was decreased in from 52 mmHg to 0 mmHg, the displacement from the center line was increased until the spine was not able to remain in an upright position at an IAP of 0 mmHg, portrayed by the 10 cm displacement in fig. 2.
+Figure 3 represents the change in spinal displacement when the IAP was varied from the stable baseline.
+As IAP was decreased from 52 mmHg to 0 mmHg, the displacement from the center line was increased until the spine was not able to remain in an upright position at an IAP of 0 mmHg, portrayed by the 10 cm displacement in Fig. 3.
 The pressure in the pneumatic muscles was kept constant at 1551 mmHg.

-In addition, Fig. 2 represents a comparison between the initial 12 pneumatic muscles and 17 muscles.
+In addition, Fig. 3 represents a comparison between the initial 12 pneumatic muscles and 17 muscles.
 It can be observed that there is no significant difference between the number of muscles used.